opf/openproject/docs/development/style-guide/frontend/README.md

 *   This is why unidirectional data flow is enforced in development mode (ExpressionChangedAfterItHasBeenCheckedError) and encouraged in the Components Architecture.

 #### What
-*   TODO: write these rules once the state management library has been chosen.
+*   Do use the chosen state management library by default.

 #### Why
 *   Stores concentrate the state management, allowing the different parts of the application to remain highly decoupled.